Disanxian

-Disanxian (地三鲜 (Dìsānxiān)) is a Chinese dish made of stir-fried potatoes, eggplants, and sweet peppers.
-Other ingredients may include garlic, spring onion, etc. The name roughly translates to "three treasures from the earth" because it consists of the three key ingredients listed above.
+Disanxian (地三鲜 (Dìsānxiān)) is a Chinese dish made of stir-fried potatoes, eggplant, and sweet peppers.
+Additional ingredients may include garlic, spring onion, and others.
+The name roughly translates to "three treasures from the earth" because it consists of the three key ingredients listed above.
 It is considered a classic dish in Northeastern Chinese cuisine, and is common in northern China.